Article DFM 101: PCB Materials

 • Reduces signal paths and series inductance

-• Enhances performance of cost-effective resistor technology in high-speed high-density designs
+• Enhances the performance of cost-effective resistor technology in high-speed high-density designs

 • Eliminates discrete resistors and reduces assembly time